 For more details, check out our guide on how to properly add Google Analytics to your WordPress website.

-Step 3: Enable Scroll Tracking
+Step 3: View Your Average Scroll Depth

-ExactMetrics will start to record the average scroll depth of your visitors in Google Analytics.
-It will set up events, which will trigger when a user scrolls 25%, 50%, 75%, and 100% on a webpage.
+Once Google Analytics is added to your site, you’re done!
+ExactMetrics will automatically track the scroll depth of your visitors in Google Analytics by triggering events when a user scrolls 25%, 50%, 75%, and 100% on a webpage.

 After you’ve given it some time to collect data, you can view your average scroll depth by navigating to ExactMetrics » Reports » Publishers.
 Scroll down to see the Average Scroll Depth of your website.

 In the example above, our average scroll depth is 44%.
 That tells us that we should probably put important content, like a call-to-action, before that threshold if we want the majority of visitors to see it.